Haunted, Unmarked Quaker Graves?

 Once you’re standing in what looks like an open field, about 10,000 square feet, you’ll see just a few markers.
 The main one is the slanted memorial listing many of the people buried in the Quaker Lot.
 The lot was purchased in 1811, according to the terms of the will of Benjamin Hannaford.
 He’s one of the people buried in the lot.

-At left is the memorial marker.
-(Due to the late-afternoon lighting, I had to increase the contrast in this photo, for the lettering to show at all.)
+The memorial marker is on the left.
+(Due to the late afternoon lighting, I had to increase the contrast in this photo so that the lettering would show.)

 At the back of that memorial, you can see a metal marker for Levi Hutchins.
 I think it’s a military marker, and it’s just sort of leaning there.
 No one knows where Levi Hutchins was buried, so there’s no actual place for the marker.

 On the other hand, Levi Hutchins’ wife, Phebe, does have a gravestone.
-Levi flew in the face of Quaker traditions and commissioned a headstone for his late wife.
+Levi defied Quaker traditions and commissioned a headstone for his late wife.
 That’s it in the photo at the lower right.

 In those days, that was the edge of the city.